vitorxoliveira/vitorxoliveira/README.md

 - 👋 Hi, I’m João Vitor
 - 👀 I’m interested in macro and ecological economics
 - 🌱 I’m currently learning sfc models
-- 📫 How to reach me send a letter to Paris
+- 📫 How to reach me?
+Send me a letter to Paris.

 <!---